A collaboration between WARA/WARC, the National Museum of African American History &...

-WARC is a member of the Council of American Overseas Research Centers and is supported by the Government of Senegal and by grants from the US Department of Education and the Educational and Cultural Affairs bureau of the US State Department, and through the generosity of its membership.
+WARC is a member of the Council of American Overseas Research Centers and is supported by the Government of Senegal, which generously grants us use of the WARC site, and by grants from the US Department of Education and the Educational and Cultural Affairs bureau of the US State Department, and through the generosity of its membership.

 In 2014, WARC underwent a comprehensive external evaluation and came out with flying colors.
 Read the full report here: